The Olympic flame arrives in Milan: surprises and stars among the last torchbearers

 Getty Images

 Among the torchbearers who will carry the Olympic flashlight today are several very famous ones.
-Among sportsmen and women, Cristian Chivu, current Inter coach (President Javier Zanetti has also been a torchbearer), Zlatan Ibrahimovic, a Rossoneri manager, Federica Pellegrini, Tessa Worley, Alberto Cova, Shaun White (snowboarding legend) and even Francesca Schiavone and Flavia Pennetta (the two former tennis players will run together) will be featured.
+Among sportsmen, Cristian Chivu, current coach of Inter Milan (President Javier Zanetti has also been a torchbearer), Zlatan Ibrahimovic, a Rossoneri manager, Federica Pellegrini, Tessa Worley, Alberto Cova, Shaun White (snowboarding legend) and even Francesca Schiavone and Flavia Pennetta (the two former tennis players will run together) will be featured.

 After Snoop Doog&#8217s exploit in Gallarate, today other stars of music and beyond will experience the thrill of being torchbearers.
 Among them are singer Mahmood and chef Carlo Cracco.
 Coni President Luciano Buonfiglio will also have this important honor of carrying the Olympic flame.
 In total, 170 torchbearers will take the stage on the day (with a decidedly important security detail).